Chutlhu/PhD_Defense_slides/plan.md

 All the methodologies presented so far where evaluated on synthetic data.
 This is a common procedure in many audio signal processing research.

-- collecting and annotating exhaustive data covering many application is tedious task
+- collecting and annotating exhaustive data covering much application is a tedious task
 - (echo-aware methods) annotation of early echoes require expertise and equipment
 - (learning methods) lot of data and acoustic scenario
 - (acoustic simulators) acoustic simulators can reach a good level of approximation (some applications)